 You need the mixer so you can whip those eggs into a foam.
 Yes, if you have a very strong arm and feel like spending some time, you can use a whisk, but that’s a lot of work.

 A mixer is really the way to go.
 If you have a standing mixer, even better since it can work while you melt the chocolate.

 And the springform pan allows you to easily remove the cake for serving.
 Just open up the side and you can serve it right on the base.
 Or use some parchment and slide it off onto a serving tray.

 Other than that, you need a pot and a heat safe bowl and some spoons/spatulas.

-Just a few more things about this flourless chocolate cake before I give you the recipe:
+Just a few more bit of advice before I give you the recipe.

-- The cake needs some time to rest.
+2 – It needs some time to rest.
 It’s hard work becoming such a great cake!
 So, make it the day before and let it relax in the fridge.
 You can even let it rest for a few days, since it’s still yummy even days later.
 (Though don’t let it sit for a whole week!
 3-4 days is plenty.)

-- A warm knife and a cloth to wipe it down in between cuts is the best way to cut the cake neatly.
+3 – A warm knife and a cloth to wipe it down in between cuts is the best way to cut it neatly.

 - 8 large eggs